Join me!

 • Type of bulb: true bulb

-• Flower color: all and mixed
+• Flower colour: all and mixed

 • Flowering period: early